-While Horowitz wrote this book for CEOs in the corporate tech space, the ideas to apply broadly to business leaders as a whole, his stories might spare some business owners from having to learn these lessons the hard way.
-Here’s a Hard Thing About Hard Things review to show you what you need to know.
+While Horowitz wrote this book for CEOs in the corporate tech space, the ideas to apply broadly to business leaders as a whole, his stories might spare some business owners from learning these lessons the hard way.
+So here’s a Hard Thing About Hard Things review to show you what you need to know.

 The Hard Thing About Hard Things Summary

-The Ben Horowitz book boils down to this: there’s no such thing as a perfect business, strategy, or decision.
-Business owners are going to make mistakes throughout their careers, and some are going to be downright catastrophic.
+The Ben Horowitz book boils down to this: there’s no perfect business, strategy, or decision.
+Business owners are going to make mistakes throughout their careers, and some will be downright catastrophic.
 The best thing you can do is prepare for the worst and learn from every misstep.

-In The Hard Thing About Hard Things book, Horowitz details some of the most difficult decisions he’s had to make throughout his business career.
-He writes that it’s the responsibility of the business owner to take ownership of every failure.
+In The Hard Thing About Hard Things book, Horowitz details the most difficult decisions he’s had to make throughout his business career.
+He writes that it’s the business owner’s responsibility to take ownership of every failure.
 You’re the one running the show.
 If the system malfunctions, it’s your job to build a better system.

-Horowitz talks about some of the tough topics that business owners don’t want to think about, like how to lay off an employee, dealing with office politics, poaching employees from a friend’s company, and more.
-He also touches on some of the more personal aspects of running a business, like getting a handle on your psychology.
+Horowitz talks about some tough topics that business owners don’t want to think about, like how to lay off an employee, dealing with office politics, poaching employees from a friend’s company, etc. He also touches on some of the more personal aspects of running a business, like getting a handle on your psychology.

 While Horowitz’s story might not resonate with everyone, many business owners will be able to relate to some aspect of his experience.
-His anecdotes paint him as a relatable authority that readers can trust, even outside of the tech industry.
+In addition, his anecdotes paint him as a relatable authority that readers can trust, even outside the tech industry.

 In the end, The Hard Thing About Hard Things book is all about how the CEO chooses to lead and make decisions.
-The “hard thing” is that there is no set formula for leading, motivating, or making decisions when you hit hard times.
-For better or for worse, you need to learn and grow as you go.
+The “hard thing” is no set formula for leading, motivating, or making decisions when you hit hard times.
+Instead, for better or for worse, you need to learn and grow as you go.

-The Hard Thing About Hard Things by Ben Horowitz isn’t always a feel-good read, but the lessons within can help any CEO in need of a reality check for their business.
-Fill out my contact form to learn how you can implement techniques from The Hard Thing About Hard Things book into your business.
+The Hard Thing About Hard Things by Ben Horowitz isn’t always a feel-good read, but the lessons within can help any CEO need a reality check for their business.
+Please fill out my contact form to learn how you can implement techniques from The Hard Thing About Hard Things book into your business.